 Get Personal to Grow Your Network in Portland

-This past week I celebrated my 33rd birthday by inviting everyone I knew to my house and throwing a big party!
+When I celebrated my 33rd birthday, I did so by inviting everyone I knew to my house and throwing a big party!

 It was a blast to look around the room and to see the smiling faces of old and new friends; people I’ve loved for years and people I’ve only just recently met.

-I even managed to get Ezra Bell, a local up and coming indie folk band, to play in my living room!
+I even managed to get Ezra Bell, a local indie folk band, to play in my living room!
 You can listen to them on Bandcamp.

 How did I get a band I’d never really met to play in my living room?
 It’s simple.
 I asked!

-Building a network in Portland has been a goal of mine this last year.
+Building a network in Portland has been a goal of mine over the years.
 I like to hang out with a variety of people–young and old, reserved and quirky, adventurous and reclusive–it doesn’t matter as long as you’re a good, kind and authentic person.

 Get personal